hackerkid/blog3/src/pages/blog/deepwork.md

 1. Checking email, slack etc count as distracted if you are Programming.
 2. It's easy to get distracted.
 You need to put a lot of effort not to.
 3. Generally the longer undistracted I can go, the better the quality of the work.
-4. Tracking the session duration gamifies deepwork.
+4. Tracking the session duration gamify Deep Work.
 With a well defined score to beat your mind encouraged to focus more intensely on beating it.
+5. Optionally read [Deep Work book](https://www.amazon.co.uk/Deep-Work-Focused-Success-Distracted/dp/0349411905) book by Cal Newport if you haven't read yet.